NikolayP12/quiz/README.md

 # SQLab question

-## Instalation of the extension plugin quiz
+## Instalation of the extension quiz plugin

 This extension is designed to enhance the existing Quiz module in Moodle.
 Follow these steps to install the extension:
 This plugin should replace the existing quiz plugin in your Moodle installation directory.

     {your/moodle/dirroot}/mod/quiz/

 Due to this plugin does not modify the install.xml, it is not necessary to uninstall the original.
-It is as simple as replacing a folder and that's it
+It is as simple as replacing the folder and that's it

 ## License